bitcointranscripts/bitcointranscripts/bitcoin-explained/peer-to-peer-encryption.md

 Sjors Provoost:

-I can also do a shout out to Stephan Livera’s podcast (episode 433) where he has all of the authors on the call also explaining conceptually why it's cool and that could make a nice addition to this episode.
+I can also do a shout out to Stephan Livera’s podcast, episode 433, where he has all of the authors on the call also explaining conceptually why it's cool and that could make a nice addition to this episode.